 This budget thermometer is dust proof, drop proof and dirt proof.
 In terms of battery life, its is one less smart gadget you’ll need to recharge as it comes with a long lasting replaceable coin cell battery.

 Kinsa tracks fever readings, symptoms, diagnoses and medications for each family member so you don’t have to, and offers real-time guidance to help you decide what to do next.
-It is slightly different from other devices covered in this article, in that there is contact with the skin.
+It is slightly different from other devices covered in this article, in that it does require contact with the skin.

-The device measures temperature with professional accuracy in one second and automatically syncs with your smartphone.
-In fact it is FDA cleared for accuracy.
+The device measures temperature with professional accuracy and automatically sends readings to your smartphone.
+In fact its FDA cleared for accuracy.